suclike/brain/Handling-Scrolls-with-CoordinatorLayout.md

 ## Third-Party Scrolling and Parallax

-In addition to using the `CoordinatorLayout` as outlined above, be sure to check out [these popular third-party libraries](https://guides.codepath.com/android/Must-Have-Libraries#scrolling-and-parallax) for scrolling and parallax effects across `ScrollView`, `ListView`, `ViewPager` and `RecyclerView`.
+In addition to using the `CoordinatorLayout` as outlined above, be sure to check out [[these popular third-party libraries|Must-Have-Libraries#scrolling-and-parallax]] for scrolling and parallax effects across `ScrollView`, `ListView`, `ViewPager` and `RecyclerView`.

+## Embedding Google Maps in AppBarLayout

+There is currently no way of supporting Google Maps fragment within an `AppBarLayout` as confirmed in this [issue](https://code.google.com/p/android/issues/detail?id=188487).
+Changes in the support design library v23.1.0 now provide a `setOnDragListener()` method, which is useful if [[drag and drop effects|Gestures-and-Touch-Events#dragging-and-dropping]] are needed within this layout.
+However, it does not appear to impact scrolling as stated in this [blog article](http://android-developers.blogspot.com/2015/10/android-support-library-231.html?linkId=17977963).

 ## References